 Surrendering a pet to a sheltering agency should be considered a last resort.
 The Kentucky Humane Society encourages pet owners to consider all available alternatives prior to contacting the KHS Admissions Office.
 These may include rehoming animals with friends, relatives or neighbors.
 Pet owners have a number of choices, and surrendering pets to KHS is just one of them.
 If owners cannot find alternative placements, the KHS Admissions Office can help.

 - Since KHS will not euthanize for space, we require appointments for admissions.
-This ensures each incoming pet has a temporary place to call home and receives the attention he or she needs until permanent placement can be found.
+This ensures each incoming pet has a temporary place to call home and receives the attention they need until permanent placement can be found.
 Priority is given to pets in immediate danger.

 - The Kentucky Humane Society accepts owner-surrendered pets by appointment at the Sam Swope Pet Treatment & Lifesaving Center (TLC) at 241 Steedly Drive in Louisville.